Payment Flow and Custom Development

 User Payment

-When users click the purchase button, a request is sent to the /api/stripe/checkout-session
+When a user clicks the purchase button, a request is sent to the /api/stripe/checkout-session

 endpoint.

-endpoint, the current user's unique identifier (customer_id) in the Stripe account is queried, then based on the plan the user wants to purchase, a payment page (checkout page) address is requested from Stripe.
+In this endpoint, the current user's unique identifier (customer_id) in the Stripe account is queried, and then based on the plan the user wants to purchase, a payment page (checkout page) is requested from Stripe.

-The parameters sent to Stripe also include success_url
+The request parameters to Stripe also include success_url

 and cancel_url

-, which specify the pages to redirect to after successful payment and payment cancellation respectively.
+, which are used to specify the pages to redirect to after successful payment and payment cancellation, respectively.

-After the frontend receives the checkout address, it enters Stripe's payment flow.
-Successful payment redirects to the page specified by success_url
+After the frontend obtains the checkout address, it will enter Stripe's payment page.
+Successful payment will redirect to the page specified by success_url

 .